yveskalume/yveskalume/README.md

 I'm 20y software developer based at Lubumbashi, DRC 🇨🇩.

+I spend half my time trying to become a better developer and publishing stuff on the internet.

+The other half is a little hard to explain.

 ## Some more background
 - Developing for Android since 2019.
 - Keenly interested in Kotlin ecosystem.